 As background, this is the fourth generation of noise cancelling headphones from Bose.
 I’ve reviewed all previous generations, and each has been a discernable improvement over the previous product.
 The QC1, QC2 and QC15 are no longer available.

-More recently (updated, 2017) the QC25 have in turn been supplemented by a newer QC35 model, which adds Bluetooth capability and rechargeable batteries (two features we generally dislike).
-The oblique benefit of the appearance of the QC35 model (which sell for $350) is that Bose have reduced the QC25 to $170, making it an obvious and easy choice for most people, most of the time.
+More recently (updated, 2017) the QC25 have in turn been supplemented by a newer QC35 and subsequently QC35 II model, which adds Bluetooth capability and rechargeable batteries (two features we generally dislike).
+There is also a very different looking NC700 set of headphones that have very slightly better noise cancelling.
+The oblique benefit of the appearance of the QC35 model (which sell for $350) and the NC700 ($400) is that Bose have reduced the QC25 to $170, making it an obvious and easy choice for most people, most of the time.

 What You Get and What is Different